Flutter vs Nativescript: Everything You Need To Know in 2022

 Flutter is a framework developed by Google, to build native apps it offers pre-configured widgets and modules.

-Apps that are built by using this framework are coded with Vue, Angular, and Typescript.
+As a matter of fact, apps that are built by using this framework are coded with Vue, Angular, and Typescript.

 So you may wonder which frameworks are best to adapt, economical, or expensive?